I am a seasoned traveller - lived in Africa, used to travel 3 days on a train to boarding school, and 24 hours on a plane to visit family

 On the way I have learned quite a bit about how to keep kids calm and reasonably well-behaved on long journeys.

 There are often long delays at the airport, as you probably know.
+What with Coronavirus restrictions and post Brexit arrangements, it can mean that passengers are queuing in the airport for several hours.
 How do you stop your little darlings running wild in the queue, or (preferably) disappearing?